Rachel Jackson: Children

-Although the Jacksons never had biological children, they adopted her nephew in 1809 and named him Andrew Jackson Jr. When his father became President, Andrew Jr. assumed management of the Hermitage farm.
+Although the Jacksons never had biological children, they adopted her nephew in 1809 and named him Andrew Jackson Jr. When his father became president, Andrew Jr. assumed management of the Hermitage farm.
 He married Sarah Yorke of Philadelphia on November 24, 1831.

-In 1813, the Jacksons adopted a Creek orphan boy who was found on the battlefield of Tallushatchee with his dead mother.
-They named him Lyncoya.
+In 1813, the Jacksons adopted a Muscogee infant who had been orphaned by troops commanded by Rachel's niece's husband John Coffee at the Battle of Tallushatchee.
+Lyncoya was one of three Indigenous children brought to live at the Hermitage during the Creek War; Lyncoya, Theodore, and Charley were characterized as "pets" for the white adoptees and wards who lived there.
 Lyncoya was educated along with Andrew Jr., and Jackson had aspirations of sending him to West Point, as well.
 Political circumstances made that impossible, and he instead trained as a saddle maker in Nashville.
 He died of tuberculosis on June 1, 1828.

-Around 1817 the Jacksons adopted Andrew Jackson Hutchings who was the grandson of Rachel's sister and the son of a former business partner of Jackson's.
+Around 1817 the Jacksons adopted Andrew Jackson Hutchings who was the grandson of Rachel's sister and the son of Jackson's slave-trading partner John Hutchings.
 He attended school with Andrew Jr. and Lyncoya.
 He then attended colleges in Washington and Virginia while Jackson was president.
 In 1833, he married Mary Coffee, daughter of Jackson's friend John Coffee, and moved to Alabama.
 Hutchings died in 1841.

 Andrew Jackson served as the guardian for the children of Captain Edward Butler, Adjutant General and Inspector General of the United States Army from July 1793 until May 1794, and the children of Rachel's brother Samuel Donelson's son.
 These children did not live with the Jacksons full time.
 Andrew Jackson Donelson, son of Rachel's brother Samuel, became Jackson's protégé, and served as personal secretary to Jackson during his presidency.